 It is also single-handedly responsible for the most snake-related fatalities in Mexico, and only lost to its eastern cousin in the number of US deaths.

 Indiana Jones may be the world’s most famous fictional archaeologist, but he’ll scream like a schoolgirl if he ever meets one of these.
 The eastern diamondback is the largest of all North American most venomous snakes, and it is arguably the most deadly.
 It has the largest fangs of any rattlesnake species in the world, a very high venom yield, and an absolutely devastating potency.
 The venom is so powerful, it can induce bleeding from the mouth and from the wound site.

 A bite from this snake has a mortality rate as high as 30 percent.

 9. Prairie rattlesnake (Crotalus viridis)

 Compared to the two species that came before it and the one next up on this list, the prairie rattlesnake is practically harmless.
 Well, maybe not, but this rattlesnake is still responsible for far less deaths than its diamondback cousins.
 It can be found across the Western United States, southwestern Canada, and northern Mexico.
 Its venom contains potent neurotoxins as well.

 If you gauge deadliness by venom, this is one of the big boys.
 The venom of a Mojave rattlesnake is widely considered the most potent of all rattlesnakes, even surpassing that of the tiger rattlesnake.
 The bite does not at first appear to be especially worrying, due to delayed symptoms, but victims can eventually experience blurred vision and respiratory failure.
 Their venom is veritable cocktail of destructive enzymes and proteins designed to kill prey, which led to the Mojave rattlesnake’s now legendary reputation.

-Needless to say, untreated bites are often fatal.
+Needless to say, untreated bites from the world’s deadliest snakes are often fatal.